-PolyU is first in the world in making meta-lens array quantum optical chips tiny, precise and high dimensional, opening the way for further advances in quantum computing
+PolyU is the first in the world to make a meta-lens array quantum optical chip that is tiny, precise and high dimensional, opening the way for further advances in quantum computing.

 From Silicon Valley in California to Shenzhen, China, leading IT companies across the world have been looking for the key that will take quantum computing to the next level.
 Now, a team of Chinese researchers led by Professor Tsai Din-Ping, Chair Professor and Head of PolyU’s Department of Electronic and Information Engineering, have developed an approach that promises to unlock the full potential of this exciting new technology.

 Although still in the early development stages, quantum computing has been widely heralded as the most significant advance in computer technology since the invention of the transistor.
 Once this technology has matured, it could lead to major breakthroughs in the quest for new life-saving drugs, alternative forms of energy, hacker- proof data encryption, and so much more.

 But what exactly is quantum computing?
 Essentially, it is a form of computing that harnesses particles such as electrons and photons to perform highly complex calculations.
 Quantum computers are so powerful, in fact, that they can solve lengthy mathematical problems in less than one second rather than the thousands of years needed by an ordinary computer.

 Governments and companies like Google, IBM and Microsoft understand that quantum computing is the future and are pouring hundreds of millions of dollars to perfect the technology.
 Yet getting there will require overcoming a number of seemingly insurmountable challenges.